Losing Love: The Life Experience We All Must Learn To Master

 - Love will find you again.

-Why Separation When Losing Love is so Hard
+Why Separation When Losing Love Is So Hard

 For some reason, human beings often try to control a person with whom they’ve fallen in love.
 Painful emotions and control issues can lead to horrible outcomes, such as domestic violence, and even more unimaginable tragedies.

 Understanding yourself well enough to recognize when you’re experiencing this desire is the key to letting go, and letting go is what will allow you to maintain your peace of mind and the love in your own heart.